Shifting from Labour Taxation to Road Pricing

 Effects of potential scenarios for greener fiscal policy, more specifically through road pricing for passenger cars

 - Setting up modal scenarios for the road pricing scheme.
 Tariffs can be differentiated in terms of time, place, road type and vehicle environmental characteristics.
-Another option to be considered is a further differentiation of the existing road pricing scheme for heavy duty vehicles.
-A total of 5 scenarios will be set up.
+Another option we considered is a further differentiation of the existing road pricing scheme for heavy duty vehicles.
+A total of 5 scenarios were set up.

 - The calculation of the direct effects of the scenarios.
-This includes estimating the consequences for traffic volumes, including congestion, and the environmental effects, using traffic and transport models.
-2 scenarios will be retained for further consideration.
+This included estimating the consequences for traffic volumes, including congestion, and the environmental effects, using traffic and transport models.
+2 scenarios were retained for further consideration.

-- The indirect effects of these scenarios will be considered for 4 revenue recycling scenarios (for a total of 8).
-We will differentiate these based on the instrument (general income tax or social security contributions for employers) and on whether or not lower incomes will receive preferential treatment.
-Indirect effects to be considered include GDP, employment rates and trade balance.
-Again, 2 scenarios will be retained after this step.
+- The indirect effects of these scenarios were considered for 4 revenue recycling scenarios (for a total of 8).
+We differentiated these based on the instrument (general income tax or social security contributions for employers) and on whether or not lower incomes will receive preferential treatment.
+Indirect effects considered include GDP, employment rates and trade balance.
+Again, 2 scenarios were retained after this step.

-- We will perform a full SCBA for these 2 scenarios, and support this with a qualitative review of aspects that cannot be captured properly by the SCBA.
-A number of considerations will be added with regard to the public transport and mobility budget.
+- We performed a full SCBA for these 2 scenarios, and supported this with a qualitative review of aspects that cannot be captured properly by the SCBA.
+A number of considerations were added with regard to the public transport and mobility budget.

-This study is performed in cooperation with the KU Leuven, who will contribute to the assessment of indirect effects.
+This study is performed in cooperation with the KU Leuven, who contributed to the assessment of indirect effects.

 Vlaamse Overheid: Departement Leefmilieu, Natuur en Energie